OMGSERVERS/omgservers/README.md

     client_id = <client_id>,
     attributes = {},
     profile = {},
-    group_name = <group_name> -- optional, it exists if client was added to match runtime
+    group_name = <group_name> -- optional, it exists if client was added to the match runtime
 }
 ```